-We have to be careful about building theology on a pagan king’s exclamation, but this is either the Son of God or an angel of God.
+We have to be careful about building theology on a pagan king’s exclamation.
 The Hebrew reads the “son of elohim” or “the son of God” (or “son of the gods”).
-There is no fallen angel and no breeding in the furnace!
+I prefer to interpret as his being either the Son of God or an angel of God.
+In any case, there is no fallen angel and no breeding in the furnace!

-Please note: In 1 Kings 22, a spirit appeared before the throne of the LORD, and he volunteered to deceive King Ahab.
+Please note: In 1 Kings 22, a spirit appeared before the throne of the LORD, and he volunteered to deceive King Ahab and Jehoshaphat.
 But this spirit is never referred to as a “son of God,” but simply as a “lying spirit.”
 He is not said to have the ability to breed.

 3..
 The phrase “sons of God” (and variations) mean men.